yakov302/RSA-encryption-project/README.md

 # RSA-encryption-project

-An end-to-end implementation of RSA encryption that includes: full implementation of BigInt class with all math and comparison operators, Sieve of Eratosthenes & Miller–Rabin algorithms fot primality test, implementation of Modular exponentiation & Extended Euclidean algorithm, developing algorithm to convert between messages and BigInt and random engine for generate digits.
+An end-to-end implementation of RSA encryption that includes: full implementation of BigInt class with all math and comparison operators, Sieve of Eratosthenes & Miller–Rabin algorithms fot primality test, implementation of Modular exponentiation & Extended Euclidean algorithm, developing algorithm to convert between messages and big ints and random engine for generate digits.

 ## Application features
   1. Generate random BigInt with number of bits as your choice.